Unarelith/GameKit/README.md

 ## License

-The code is under LGPL v2.1.
+The code is licensed under LGPL v2.1.